ArindamKarmakar/Lync_SFB_MS_Teams_shell_scripting/README.md

 # Lync_SFB_MS_Teams_shell_scripting
-All automation script has been keept over here from small to big
+All automation scripts have been keept over here which might help others in future.